 Recent talks have included ~

-- Q&A with Diana Quick at Aldeburgh Cinema in association with Aldeburgh Bookshop
+- Q&A with Diana Quick at Aldeburgh Cinema on the Suffolk Coast

 - A literary weekend at the Royal Agricultural University

-- Sophie joined authors Julia Jones and Peter Willis at the Essex Book Festival
+- Joining authors Julia Jones and Peter Willis at the Essex Book Festival

 - Q&A at the Riverside cinema to celebrate ‘100 Years of Film’